cannable/tclmpc/README.md

 Like its trackInfo and decoderInfo cousins, outputInfo dicts are keyed on the outputid.
 The output ID is included as a property, as well.

+## playlistInfo

+Ditto for playlists.
+Playlist name is the key.

 # API Documentation

 This script implements the mpd command namespace.
 Everything will be